ikmckenz/target-pred-py/README.md

 New models are currently being experimented on in the `notebooks/` folder.

 ### Getting started
+We use Anaconda as the base Python, install it from here: https://www.anaconda.com/products/individual.

-To get up and running, first create the environment:
+Then to get up and running, create the environment:
 ```bash
 conda create --name target-pred-py
 conda activate target-pred-py